simongravelle/nmrformd/docs/source/tutorials/water-in-silica.rst

     NMRforMD.
 Make sure you followed the 'bulk water' tutorial first.

-    The system is made of 592 TIP4P water molecules and 20 sodium counter ion (Na+) simulated with GROMACS at a temperature of 300°K. The total duration of the simulation is 1\,ns, and the timestep is 1 fs.
+    The system is made of 592 TIP4P water molecules and 20 sodium counter ion (Na+) simulated with GROMACS at a temperature of 300 K. The total duration of the simulation is 20\,ns, and the timestep is 1 fs.
 You can access the input files in this
     `repository <https://github.com/simongravelle/nmrformd/tree/main/examples>`__,
     which you can use to create larger system or longer trajectory.
 If